Frequently Asked Questions

-In the 1970's, Merrill Lundgren, an insurance marketing executive, heard the terms bucket filling and bucket dipping during a company conference.
+In the 1970's, Merrill Lundgren (1919-2016), an insurance marketing executive, heard the terms bucket filling and bucket dipping during a company conference.
 For more than four decades, Merrill dedicated his life to teaching these concepts and other life skills to adults.
 Then in the 1990s he began to teach children the joy of bucket filling.
-Now in his nineties, Merrill continues to spread the message of bucket filling with the help of his son and daughter.

 In 2005, while talking to a teacher, she began to wonder why no one had yet taught this amazing concept to young children and was inspired to write her first book, Have You Filled a Bucket Today?
 A Guide to Daily Happiness for Kids.
 Within a month of publication, teachers from schools around the country were calling her to help them create "bucketfilling schools".
 Since then, thousands of schools around the world have used the bucketfilling ideas and concepts to become "bucketfilling schools" where kindness and respect are taught, practiced, and valued by all.